rickwassing/fNIRS-documentation/preprocessing.rst

 ----------------------------

 - From the menu, select "NIRS" > "dOD and MBLL" > "MBLL - delta OD to delta [HbO], [HbR] & [HbT]".
-- Provided the age of the subject.
+- Provide the age of the subject.
 - Set the partial volume correction factor (PVF) to "50".
 - Check the differential light path factor (DPF) correction box.
 - Select "`DUNCAN1996 <https://pubmed.ncbi.nlm.nih.gov/8726247/>`_" or "`SCHOLKMANN2013 <https://pubmed.ncbi.nlm.nih.gov/24121731/>`_" as your correction method.